alexwlchan/alexwlchan.net/src/_articles/2025/2025-12-08-social-media-scrapbook.md

 ### Social media embeds on this site

-When I embed social media posts on this site, I don't use the native embeds offered by platforms, which pull in megabytes of of JavaScript and tracking.
+When I embed social media posts on this site, I don't use the native embeds offered by platforms, which pull in megabytes of JavaScript and tracking.
 Instead, I use [lightweight HTML snippets][good-embedded-toots] styled with my own CSS, an idea I first saw on Dr Drang's site [over thirteen years ago][good-embedded-tweets].

 The visual appearance of these snippets isn't a perfect match for the original site, but they're close enough to be usable.